opnfv/kvmfornfv/docs/release/userguide/openstack.rst

   password: admin

-Other methods of interacting with and configuring OpenStack,, like the REST API and CLI are also available in the Danube deployment, see the `OpenStack administration guide <http://docs.openstack.org/user-guide-admin>`_ for more information on using those interfaces.
+Other methods of interacting with and configuring OpenStack,, like the REST API and CLI are also available in the Euphrates deployment, see the `OpenStack administration guide <http://docs.openstack.org/user-guide-admin>`_ for more information on using those interfaces.